juliandreas/dire-cli/FAQ.md

 - `DIRE_GEMINI_API_KEY` for Gemini
 - And so on...

-Also ensure your active provider in `.dire.yaml` matches the API key you've set.
+Also ensure your active provider in `.dire.toml` matches the API key you've set.

 ### Can I use multiple flags together?